 Clothing swap events and apps are gaining more momentum recently; fun physical and virtual places to swap unworn clothes for pieces that will have an extended life in a different closet.
 Trading what we already have and no longer love instead of letting it make its way into landfills is one of the most sustainable moves we can make with our fashion.

-Finally, renting clothes sustainably fosters a sharing environment and makes designer pieces accessible that we otherwise wouldn’t be able to enjoy.
-While the rental industry is still finding its feet in the eco movement, it is a promising up-and-coming option for you to consider.
+Finally, renting clothes more sustainably fosters a sharing environment and makes designer pieces accessible that we otherwise wouldn’t be able to enjoy.
+It is a promising up-and-coming option for you to consider.

 Sustainable fashion is a challenge for all of us.
 Society constantly pushes us to buy new and often and dump what we don’t like anymore.
-Fast fashion ‘deals’ are always very tempting, sold as amazing quick recipes to make us feel happy immediately.
-Education and awareness is the key!
+Fast fashion “deals” are always very tempting, sold as amazing quick recipes to make us feel happy immediately.
+Education and awareness is the key.
 Take the time to learn more and foster an active approach to fashion.
 Stop thinking fashion is someone else’s business—the stylists, designers, governments.
-We are all consumers first, and we have this incredible power to make a positive difference in sustainable fashion by choosing if, where, and how to buy.
+We are all consumers, and we have this incredible power to make a positive difference in the industry by choosing if, where, and how to buy.